Sigil-Ebook/Sigil/docs/Building_on_older_Linux.md

 + python3-six
 + python3-css-parser (may have to use `pip3 install css-parser` if your distro has no package for this)

-The folllowing command can be copied and pasted for convenience:
+The following command can be copied and pasted for convenience:

 `sudo apt-get install python3 python3-dev libpython3 libpython3-dev python3-pip python3-lxml python3-six python3-css-parser`